Adopting a dog from the pound or rescue group is not only saving a life but changing the life of that dog forever.

 Dogs in a shelter change almost daily as new dogs are brought in as strays or surrendered while the lucky ones are picked up by their owners.
 After a certain amount of time if a dog is not reclaimed by their owner it is available for adoption through the shelter.

-Adopting a dog directly from the shelter is $360.00 which includes desexing, microchipping, vaccinations and lifetime registration.
+The adoption fee for shelter dogs depends on age and gender, but all include desexing, microchipping, vaccinations and lifetime registration.
 It is always best to keep an eye on the shelter website or the Rescue Hub Facebook gallery for a dog that might suit your needs, make a note of the impound and kennel number then visit the shelter to meet the dog in person.
 If you have dogs currently they will need to be brought to the shelter for a meet and greet as per the councils requirement.